AlexVCS/100-days-of-code/log.md

 ### Day 57: December 28th, 2020

 **Today's Progress**: Got on a call with a couple others to plan out a new project we'll work on individually.
-Making a Mad Libzz app with React!
+Making a Mad Libzz game with React!
 Found an API for it and am getting started on that.
 Mango app is done :)

 **Thoughts** This new project will be fun I like Mad Libs.

+**Link(s) to work**: N/A (for now)

+### Day 58: December 29th, 2020

+**Today's Progress**: Created my useEffect call to the Mad Libz api.
+Got my response and will work on building out what that will display.
+Worked on regex exercises on FreeCodeCamp.

+**Thoughts** Everyday I'm getting better.

 **Link(s) to work**: N/A (for now)